 - Most cemeteries require 48 hours notice prior to the date of burial.

 - Conventional Burial is different from Green Burial, click here to learn why

 - Burial can only take place on property the provincial government has designated as suitable for burial.

 - Every cemetery has its own unique bylaws so what is protocol or expected practice at one cemetery is not necessarily the same at another cemetery.

 - All funeral homes, regardless of who owns them, can organize a burial at any cemetery, regardless of who owns the cemetery.
 In other words, if your cemetery of choice owns and operates a funeral home, you are not obligated to use their funeral home.

 - Cemetery plots used for full-body burial (vs cremated remains burial) often have room to include 1 or more set of cremated remains.

-- There are several cemeteries in the Lower Mainland.
-To review our list of municipal, private and faith-based cemeteries, read more.
+- There are many cemeteries in the Lower Mainland.
+To review our list of municipal, private faith-based and green burial cemeteries, read more.